We traveled to Rome, Naples, Sicily and Genoa to completely transform how you make and think about pasta at home.

 Frequently Asked Questions

 Josh Mamaclay is a lead teacher at the Milk Street Cooking School and a cast member on Milk Street Television.
 He's been fascinated by flavor since he first dove into the back of the pantry when he was 10 years old.
 His passion for food brought him to Johnson & Wales University in Providence, Rhode Island, where he earned his bachelor's degree in culinary arts and food service management.
 Since then, Josh has worked in a handful of restaurants, which led him to his true calling: creating memorable experiences of culinary exploration in the home kitchen.
-Josh currently develops recipes for plant-based meal delivery services Purple Carrot and TB12.
+Following suit, Josh currently is the Marketing & Engagement Manager at Curio Spice.
 When he’s not busy cooking, you can find him taking his sweet time photographing food long before he actually eats it, adding to his list of cringe-worthy food-related band names, or strumming his ukulele.